3dgeo-heidelberg/etrainee/course/module2/05_vegetation_monitoring/05_vegetation_monitoring.md

 <img src="media/landtrendr_ccdc.jpg" alt="landtrendr_ccdc" title="LandTrendr and CCDC temporal segmentation algorithms comparison" width="800"/>

-<i>Temporal segmentation of TC Wetness calculated on Landsat data (A - on all clear observations, B - annual compositions, figure by [Pasquarella et al., 2021](https://doi.org/10.1016/j.jag.2022.102806), modified/ [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).</i>
+<i>Temporal segmentation of TC Wetness calculated on Landsat data (A - on all clear observations, B - annual compositions, figure by <a href="https://doi.org/10.1016/j.jag.2022.102806">Pasquarella et al., 2021</a>, modified / <a href="https://creativecommons.org/licenses/by/4.0/">CC BY 4.0</a>).</i>
 </center>

 Historically, change studies were based mainly on less frequent time intervals, e.g. one image every 3 years (e.g. [Miller and Yool, 2002](https://doi.org/10.1016/S0034-4257(02)00071-8)).
 In the case of **vegetation**, regeneration after disturbance may take several years, so significant changes may be omitted in the analysis of images obtained at too distant dates.
 Nowadays, the second group of analyzes based on denser time series is commonly used, providing more detailed information for environmental monitoring.
 Having such a data set spanning a broad time period, there is no need to sequence pairs of images and search for single events that occurred between two dates, which would lead to the omission of valuable information ([Huang et al., 2010](https://doi.org/10.1016/j.rse.2009.08.017)).
 It is more effective to search for characteristic spectral features in the entire set of spectral values of multitemporal data.